ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Feed:

-: An identifier for a sequence of Transparent Claims
+: An identifier of an Artifact for a series of Transparent Claims.
+Effectively, a new COSE header attribute that contains a name given to the Artifact given by the Issuer.

 Issuer: